I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 Finally, on the custom mode, the lowest recorded FPS was 44 FPS with an overall average of 61 FPS and a 1% low of 52 FPS.

 So, there you have it.
 As you can see, a slight undervolt on core and memory with a slight, stable core overclock and rather large overclock on the memory actually did improve performance.
 The resulting 15.79% improvement in the single lowest FPS, the 20% improvement in the 1% low, and the 9% improvement in average FPS is fairly significant.
-These improvements are obviously based on the default “balanced” mode in Global Wattman versus a quick and fairly small overclock and undervolt which leaves plenty of room for further adjustments which would most likely result in even better performance.
+These improvements are obviously based on the default “balanced” mode in Global Wattman versus a quick and fairly small overclock and undervolt, which leaves plenty of room for further adjustments which would most likely result in even better performance.

 Now, my final thoughts.
 Should you undervolt and overclock your core and memory?
 Well, given these results, I’d say absolutely.
-You will save yourself a few cents every month on electricity though not really a significant amount but also, you will decrease the noise in the room caused by the fans spinning up extremely fast to keep an already hot core/memory cool enough to operate effectively.
+You will save yourself a few cents every month on electricity, though not really a significant amount.
+You will decrease the noise in the room caused by the fans spinning up extremely fast to keep an already hot core/memory cool enough to operate effectively.
 These numbers were significant enough for me to say that yes, if you have any Vega card, you should definitely do some adjusting using the AMD Global Wattman software and undervolt your card while overclocking it.
 Thanks for stopping by.
 Leave a comment below and let me know what you think and don’t forget to vote in the poll.
 Be sure to share this article with your friends.
 Thanks again and have a great day!

 Gamers Nexus Undervolt and Overclock